 This course serves as an introduction to music recording and editing using digital technology.
 Students will gain a good comprehension of the fundamentals of sound engineering enabling them to operate a small to medium sized recording system.
 The development of aural perception is a focus in addition to the fostering of good editing technique.
 The capturing of voice and musical instruments is examined from the perspective of home studio recording.
 Students from across the University may enroll in this course as an elective.

-- understand the operation and function of basic studio recording equipment (including audio recording software).
+1. Understand the operation and function of basic studio recording equipment (including audio recording software).
 Particular attention is given to signal flow and the recording process.
-Skills in this area are essential for the development of good, well-balanced recordings, reproducing the instrument as closely as possible.
+Skills in this area are essential for the development of good, well-balanced recordings, reproducing the instrument accurately.